Laura Loomer: COVID-19

 Loomer downplayed the severity of COVID-19, writing in December 2020, "I hope I get COVID just so I can prove to people I've had bouts of food poisoning that are more serious and life-threatening than a hyped-up virus".
-In September 2021, she said she had become ill with the disease and was battling it with a variety of preparations, including some shown to be ineffective.
+In September 2021, she said she had become ill with the virus and was battling it with a variety of preparations, including some shown to be ineffective.
 She announced via Telegram that she was in great pain and requested that people pray for her.

-Even after contracting the disease, Loomer continued to maintain that COVID-19 vaccines are "unsafe and ineffective" and said she would refuse to get one in the future.
+After contracting the virus, Loomer continued to maintain that COVID-19 vaccines are "unsafe and ineffective" and said she would refuse to get one in the future.